SysKitTeam/NuGet-Updater/README.md

 # NuGet-Updater
-NuGet update tool designed to update NuGet packages outside of Visual Studio.
+NuGet update is tool developed by [Acceleratio Ltd.](https://acceleratio.net/) and is designed to update NuGet packages outside of Visual Studio.

+This project is licensed under the terms of the MIT license.

 # Motivation
 There is a common project in our company called "Acceleratio.Common" made for